engrit-illinois/Get-CMAppDepTypeData/README.md

 The format of the timestamp which prepends each log line.
 Default is `[HH:mm:ss:ffff]⎵`.

+### -LogLinePrependComputerName
+Optional switch.
+When specified, log lines specific to individual computers have `[<computername>] ` prepended.
+This allows the log lines to be sorted alphanumerically in order to group all entries by computer.

 ### -Verbosity \<int\>
 Optional integer.
 The level of verbosity to include in output logged to the console and logfile.